Materials-Data-Science-and-Informatics/PIDA/README.md

 You can use this to request either HTML or RDF (with different [RDF serializations](https://en.wikipedia.org/wiki/Resource_Description_Framework#Serialization_formats)) representations.

 ### Testing <a name="Testing"></a>
-Content negotiation can be tested using the `curl` command line utility to specify a particular representation of a resource to the same URI as follows:
+Content negotiation can be tested using the `curl` command-line utility to specify a particular representation of a resource to the same URI as follows:

 To request the HTML document describing the [scientific events ontology](https://saidfathalla.github.io/SEOontology/Documentation/SEO.html),